 Shareholder Recommendations for Candidates to the Board of Directors

-The number of seats that are subject to shareholder election, which may be zero, and the deadline by which such recommendations must be received by the Company’s Secretary will be published each year in the Company’s annual proxy statement.
+The number of seats that are subject to shareholder election (which may be zero), and the deadline by which such recommendations must be received by the Company’s Secretary will be published each year in the Company’s annual proxy statement.
 Shareholder recommendations provided to the Company’s Secretary within the stated timeframe will be given appropriate consideration.

-In the event a directorship is subject to shareholder election, shareholders wishing to recommend candidates to serve on the Company’s Board may do so by sending appropriate notice in accordance with the Company’s Bylaws, to the attention of the Company’s Secretary at the above address with the candidate’s (i) name, (ii) age, (iii) business address and residence address, (iv) principal occupation or employment, (v) class and number of Company shares beneficially owned, as well as (vi) a description of all arrangements or understandings between the nominating stockholder and the candidate, (vii) any other information relating to the candidate that is required to be disclosed in solicitation of proxies for the election of directors, and (viii) an acknowledgement from the candidate that he or she would be willing to serve on the Board, if elected.
+In the event a directorship is subject to shareholder election, shareholders wishing to recommend candidates to serve on the Company’s Board may do so by sending appropriate notice in accordance with the Company’s bylaws, to the attention of the Company’s Secretary at the above address with the candidate’s (i) name, (ii) age, (iii) business address and residence address, (iv) principal occupation or employment, (v) class and number of Company shares beneficially owned, as well as (vi) a description of all arrangements or understandings between the nominating shareholder and the candidate, (vii) any other information relating to the candidate that is required to be disclosed in solicitation of proxies for the election of directors, and (viii) an acknowledgement from the candidate that he or she would be willing to serve on the Board, if elected.

 Annual Performance Evaluation

 The Board and each of the committees will perform an annual self-evaluation.
 Each of the directors will be requested to provide his or her assessment of the effectiveness of the Board and the committees on which he or she serves.
 If determined by the Board to be desirable, the Board may retain independent corporate governance experts to assist the Board and the committees with the self-evaluations.

 Evaluation of Chief Executive Officer and the Chairman